stepsysadmin/stepsysadmin.github.io/2024_linux_desktop.md

 It's been exactly 1 month since I switched and I could see my productivity increase - Linux works well and I love the package management which Windows lacks.

 We'll see where we end up.

+### Update: October 2024

+Well, this post kind of aged like milk.
+I'll keep it short: I switched back to Windows because the lack of Microsoft and Adobe software was becoming a problem for my academic work, and because I didn't like the clunkiness of the desktop.

+I tried again around a week ago with Ubuntu, but some obscure software that I needed for my academic work, which is Windows and Mac only (and the Mac version crashing halfway through the computation) was the straw that broke the camel's back.
+So I'm back on Windows.